 Where does pCloud store user data?

-This means the data center is subject to the less-privacy friendly legal system of the USA.
+You’ll want to use the European Union data center, which is located in Luxembourg.
+This is much more secure than the US data center.
+The USA has less privacy-friendly laws than the EU.
 Not to mention the United States is the home of the NSA and who knows how many other intelligence agencies.
 The country also is at the heart of the Five Eyes, Nine Eyes and various other international intelligence organizations.

 What is zero knowledge encryption?

 As we discussed recently in our SpiderOak ONE review, a zero knowledge system is one where the cloud storage service knows nothing about your data.
 They can’t read the data itself, and they can’t see things like file names or sizes, folder names, or who is allowed to view files.
 While this usage doesn’t match the way the phrase is used in the cryptography community, it is close enough for our purposes here.

 A zero knowledge system should make a cloud storage service secure, regardless of where the data center is located.
 The data center could be forced to turn over your data to the government (or hackers could steal it), but there is no way for them to glean any useful information from what they receive.